 Fernando Casal Bértoa is assistant professor in Comparative Politics.
-Before he was a Nottingham Research Fellow working on "The Institutionalization of European Party Systems: Explaining Party Competition in 48 democracies (1848-2015)" (3-years research project).
+Before he was a Nottingham Research Fellow working on "The Institutionalization of European Party Systems: Explaining Party Competition in 48 democracies (1848-2016)" (3-years research project).
 Until 2013 he was a Post-doctoral Fellow at the University of Leiden where he participated in Prof. Ingrid van Biezen's led large-scale research project on the "Legal Regulation of Political Parties in Post-war Europe" (funded by the European Research Council - ERC).
 He studied Law (cum laude) at the University of Navarra (Pamplona, Spain) as well as Political Science (cum laude) at the University of Salamanca (Spain).
 After specializing in Eastern and Central European Studies (magna cum laude) at the Jagiellonian University (Cracow, Poland), he obtained his PhD at the European University Institute (Florence) with a dissertation titled The Institutionalization of Party Systems in East Central Europe: Explaining Variation.
 He is currently co-director of the Centre for Comparative Political Research, and co-chair of the Council for European Studies (CES) "Political Parties, Party Systems and Elections" Research Network.
-His work has been published (or is forthcoming) in European Journal of Political Research, Sociological Methods and Research, West European Politics, Party Politics, Democratization, Political Studies Review, European Constitutional Law Review, Political Studies Review, Government and Opposition, International Political Science Review, South European Society and Politics, or East European Politics.
+His work has been published in European Journal of Political Research, Sociological Methods and Research, West European Politics, Party Politics, Democratization, Political Studies Review, European Constitutional Law Review, Political Studies Review, Government and Opposition, International Political Science Review, South European Society and Politics, or East European Politics.
 Currently he is writing a book with Zsolt Enyedi (CEU) for OUP titled Party System Closure: Alliances and Innovations in Europe between 1848 and 2016.

 The Institutionalization of European Party Systems: Explaining Party Competition in 48 Democracies (1848-2016)